knocklabs/docs/pages/send-notifications/setting-preferences.md

 In the following examples you'll see how to integrate preferences into your backend codebase:

-### Getting the users preferences
+### Getting the user's preferences

-You can retrieve the users preferences using the `users.getPreferences` method.
-Please note, that even if the preferences are not set for the user you will receive a `PreferenceSet` back (which will be empty).
+You can retrieve the user's preferences using the `users.getPreferences` method.
+Please note that even if the preferences are not set for the user you will receive a `PreferenceSet` back (which will be empty).

 ```javascript Get preferences